As Dirty As A Charcoaled Rug

 The pomp and all too sudden generosity we only witnessed from the mayoral and congressional wannabes had already seeped into the barangay level.
 It is just amazing, fucking amazing to witness how some kagawad and barangay chairman candidates could provide a poso or visit a birthday celebrant’s party and shower them with a variety of gifts.
 They attend the funeral rites of a friend of a friend, meet and greet the elders, have pictures of them taken carrying a child or kissing a filthy old man, and whatever.

 They visit you, shake your hands, and beg for your vote.
-Together with their so-called supporters, they roam the streets riding an ‘owner jeepney’ equipped with loudspeakers playing a song by Inigo Pascual with modified lyrics to promote their advocacies—same old stupid scene.
+Together with their so-called supporters, they roam the streets riding an ‘owner jeepney equipped with loudspeakers playing a song by Inigo Pascual with modified lyrics to promote their advocacies—same old stupid scene.

 What are their advocacies?
 It varies from very personal to general, but regardless of their advocacies, what they would do remains blurry and puzzling.

 And let us not forget the one-liners of these “prominent” candidates.
-Their print ads read “Maaasahan mo” (Someone you can lean on), “Ipaglalaban ka” (I would fight for you.), “Ang Tatay ng Barangay” (The patriarch of the barangay), “Kay Dodong, Panalo Tayo” (With Dodong, We are the winners), “Una Ka Kay Manang Tasya” (You are the priority of Elder Tasya) and other fascinating promises.
+Their print ads read “Maaasahan mo” (Someone you can lean on), “Ipaglalaban ka” (I would fight for you), “Ang Tatay ng Barangay” (The patriarch of the barangay), “Kay Dodong, Panalo Tayo” (With Dodong, we are the winners), “Una Ka Kay Manang Tasya” (You are the priority of Elder Tasya), and other fascinating promises.

 No matter how sweet and promising their one-liners are, they do not seem to meet or even exceed the standards of good governance.

 Someone to lean on” is a leader who organizes scholarship funds and livelihood programs.
-To see to it that the jobless are encouraged to join a business cooperative.
+To ensure that the jobless are encouraged to join a business cooperative.
 Every barangay member is taught garbage segregation and proper disposal.
 That no one is seen consuming alcohol or smoking in public places, or even simply to espouse cleanliness and discipline, is to say that the barangay chairman is genuinely someone you can lean on.

 Ipaglalaban ka” does not mean that when a person is the cause of a brawl, all he has to do is to ask for the help of kagawad, and his wrongdoings would be tolerated and that he would be defended no matter how wrong he is.